 Karl Johans Gate is the main street in Oslo, where all the action happens!

-From cafés, bars, boutiques, and hotels, to discos and nightclubs, anything you want to experience in Oslo can likely be found on Karl Johns Gate.
+From cafรฉs, bars, boutiques, and hotels, to discos and nightclubs, anything you want to experience in Oslo can likely be found on Karl Johns Gate.

-Perfect for a stroll and people watching on a nice day, a number of the city’s top tourist sites can be found on this street, including the Oslo Cathedral and the Royal Palace, as well as the Oslo Central Station.
+Perfect for a stroll and people-watching on a nice day, youโll find many of Oslo’s top tourist attractions here, including the Oslo Cathedral, Royal Palace, and Oslo Central Station.

-At the end of Karl Johans Gate, you’ll find the Norwegian Royal Palace – and the current home of the Norwegian Royal Family.
+At the end of Karl Johans Gate, you’ll see the Norwegian Royal Palace – and the current home of the Norwegian Royal Family.

 As one of Norway’s most important buildings, and a symbol of the country’s history since 1814, it’s worth stopping by the Royal Palace from the outside and checking out the beautiful Palace Park and Palace Square.